-and $S$ is the left shift transformation on~$l^1(\Set{Z})$. \end{theo}
+and $S$ is the left shift transformation on~$l^1(\mathbb{Z})$. \end{theo}

-\begin{remark} We remind that the set of finite measures on $\Set{Z}$ is in bijection with the elements of $l^1(\Set{Z})$.
-We will always identify finite measures on $\Set{Z}$ and elements of $l^1(\Set{Z})$. \end{remark}
+\begin{remark} We recall that the set of finite measures on $\mathbb{Z}$ is in bijection with the elements of $l^1(\mathbb{Z})$.
+We will always identify finite measures on $\mathbb{Z}$ and elements of $l^1(\mathbb{Z})$. \end{remark}

-Such a result allows an analytical study of these distributions as the binary expansion of $a$ is more and more complex.
-Let us introduce this notion of complexity for $a$ :
+Such a result allows an analytical study of these distributions as the binary expansion of $a$ becomes more and more `complicated.'
+Let us formalize this notion of complexity for $a$.

-\begin{definition} For any $a \in \Set{N}$, let us denote by $l(a)$ the number of subwords $01$ in the binary expansion of $a$. \end{definition}
+\begin{definition} For every $a$ in $\mathbb{N}$, let us denote by $l(a)$ the number of subwords $01$ in the binary expansion of $a$. \end{definition}

+\begin{remark} We advise the reader to be careful, as this notion of `complexity' has nothing to do whatsoever with the classical one in the field of language theory. \end{remark}

 We are thus interested in what happens as there are more and more patterns $01$ in the word $\underline{a}$.
-We can precisely estimate the asymptotic behaviour of the $l^2(\Set{Z})$ norm of this distribution as $a$ tends to infinity by increasing the number of subwords $01$.
+We can estimate precisely the asymptotic behavior of the $l^2(\mathbb{Z})$ norm $\|\cdot\|_2$ of this distribution as $a$ goes to infinity by increasing the number of subwords $01$.

-Namely, the theorem is as follows : \begin{theo} There exists a real constant $C_0$ such that for any integer $a$ we have the following :
+Namely, we have the following theorem. \begin{theo} There exists a real constant $C_0$ such that for every integer $a$ we have the following:

-\end{theo} Finally, in the last section, we wish to obtain a much more precise result regarding the behaviour of such a distribution than just estimates of the $l^2$ norm.
-So we study in which way the variance of the random variable of probability law $\mu_a$ is linked to the number of subwords $01$ in the binary expansion of $a$.
-We have bounds on this variance as shown in this result : \begin{theo} For any integer $a$ such that $l(a)$ is large enough, the variance $-2V(a)$ of $\mu_a$ has bounds :
+\end{theo} Finally, in the last section, we wish to obtain a much more precise result regarding the behavior of such a distribution than just estimates of the $l^2$ norm.
+So we study the way in which the variance of the random variable of probability law $\mu_a$ is linked to the number of subwords that are $01$ in the binary expansion of $a$.
+We define the variance of $\mu_a$ to be the quantity

+where $m_{a,1}$ is the first moment (the mean) of the probability measure $\mu_a$.
+It is shown in this last section that these moments (the mean and the variance) do exist; in fact, the mean is always zero.
+Moreover, we have bounds on this variance as shown in the following result. \begin{theo} For every integer $a$ such that $l(a)$ is large enough, the variance of $\mu_a$, denoted by $\text{Var}(a)$, has bounds

 \end{theo}